syrac-org/syrac-blog/content/posts/2025/september-update/index.md

 ## User profiles

-See your and your friends achievements by checking their profile page.
+See your own and your friends' achievements by checking their profile pages.

 Profiles include basic user stats: